Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Mixtures of g-priors for generalized additive models

-In addition to the prior in \eqref{eqn:gprior}, there exist many other variants of the g-prior for the exponential family models \citep[e.g.,][]{kass1995reference,hansen2003minimum,gupta2009information,bove2011hyper,held2015approximate}.
-Here we adopt the prior in \eqref{eqn:gprior} because it provides a convenient expression for the approximate marginal likelihood.
-Moreover, our prior may better capture the large sample covariance structures and local geometry than other variants of the g-prior \citep{li2018mixtures}.
-It is worth mentioning that the prior in \eqref{eqn:gprior} is dependent on the observation vector $Y$, which shows it should be accepted by the empirical Bayes philosophy.
-Nonetheless, we suppress the dependency on $Y$ in the expression of \eqref{eqn:gprior} for notational convenience.
+In addition to the prior in \eqref{eqn:gprior}, many other variants of the g-prior exist for exponential family models \citep[e.g.,][]{hansen2003minimum,wang2007adaptive,gupta2009information,bove2011hyper,held2015approximate}.
+We note that the prior in \eqref{eqn:gprior} depends on the observation vector $Y$, which means it does not strictly adhere to the pure Bayesian philosophy.
+Some methods address this issue by using the expected information matrix instead of $\mathcal J_n(\hat{\eta}_\xi)$, while substituting $\eta_\xi=\alpha 1_n$ based on the null model \citep{bove2011hyper, held2015approximate,castellanos2021model, garcia2023model}.
+However, within this framework, the marginal likelihood is not available in closed form unless $\alpha$ is fixed and a specific prior on $g$ is used \citep{bove2011hyper, held2015approximate}.
+In contrast, the prior in \eqref{eqn:gprior} provides a convenient expression for the approximate marginal likelihood, enabling relatively fast computation.
+Moreover, our prior captures the large-sample covariance structures and local geometry better than other variants of the g-prior \citep{li2018mixtures}.